dokku/dokku/docs/checks-examples.md

 checks:enable <app>                                                                          Enable zero-downtime checks
 ```

-Following a deploy, dokku will now wait `10` seconds before routing traffic to the new container.
-If the container is not running after this time, then the deploy is failed and your old container will continue serving traffic.
+Following a deploy, dokku will wait `10` seconds before routing traffic to the new container to give your application time to boot up.
+If the application is not running after this time, then the deploy is failed and your old container will continue serving traffic.
 You can modify this value globally or on a per-application basis:

 ```shell
 dokku config:set --global DOKKU_DEFAULT_CHECKS_WAIT=30